 - Have you installed Google Analytics?
 This is not optional!

-- Have you installed Google Webmaster Tools?
+- Have you installed Google Search Console (Previously known as Google Webmaster Tools)?
 Again, not optional.

-- Have you installed Bing Webmaster Tools?
-Do this too (optional).
+- Have you installed Bing Webmaster Tools? (optional).

 Using Drupal or WordPress?